Homemaking Tips Library: Advice / Ideas / Reference

 Never interrupt a conversation.
 Wait until the party talking has finished.

-Never let your mother or your father bring you a chair or get one for themselves.
+Never let mother or father bring you a chair or get one for themselves.
 Wait on them instead of being waited on.

-If you leave or cross the room you should say "Excuse me."
+If leaving or crossing the room say "Excuse me."

-If a visitor should say, "I am glad to have seen you," you should say, "Thank you."
+If a visitor should say, "I am glad to have seen you," say "Thank you."

 Never run up and down the stairs or across the room.